Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 Unregister repositories
 ```````````````````````

-If you want unregister a repository, you need to select [Unlink the repository] in the list.
+If you want to unregister a repository, you need to select [Unlink the repository] in the list.
 Then a modal opens and
 you need to confirm the action.

 .. figure:: ../../images/screenshots/gitlab/gitlab-modal-confirm-unlink.png